2+1d Compact Lifshitz Theory, Tensor Gauge Theory, and Fractons: Acknowledgements

 \section{Acknowledgements}

 We are grateful to L.\ Radzihovsky, T.\ Senthil, and A.\ Vishwanath for useful discussions.
+PG was supported by the Physics Department of Princeton University.
 HTL is supported in part by a Croucher fellowship from the Croucher Foundation, the Packard Foundation and the Center for Theoretical Physics at MIT.
 The work of NS was supported in part by DOE grant DE$-$SC0009988 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, NS).
 The work of SHS was supported in part by NSF grant PHY-2210182.
 The authors of this paper were ordered alphabetically.